gharials/dev-path/docs/programming/math-prog.md

 ## Modular arithmetic

+When an integer $n$ is divided by another integer $m$, it can have a remainder $r$.
+It is expressed in this formula $n = m \times q + r$, where $q$ is the quotient.
+As we will see, the remainder of the division is important in practice.

 ### The modulo operator

 $a \mod m = r$ (pronounced $a$ modulo/mod $m$ equals $r$) means that $r$ is the remainder after dividing $a$ with $m$.
 Example: $14 \mod 3 = 2$.